ksmin23/my-aws-cdk-examples/sagemaker/mlflow-ecs-sagemaker/README.md

 ![mlflow-ecs-sagemaker-arch](./mlflow-ecs-sagemaker-arch.svg)

-This is a MLflow project on Amazon EC2 instance for CDK development with Python.
+This is a MLflow project on Amazon ECS for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.